pettod/charuco-corner-detection/README.md

 # OpenCV ChArUco Corner Detection

 ## Introduction
 Python OpenCV corner detection to detect [ChArUco](https://docs.opencv.org/3.2.0/df/d4a/tutorial_charuco_detection.html) markers and corners.
 This project has also support for calling the corner detection through Matlab.
 This code detects markers (QR-codes) in the ChArUco board and interpolates the corners between 2 found markers.
-The corner IDs and coordinates are obtained in this project.
+Corner IDs and coordinates are obtained in this project.
+Scripts also provide real-time and still image visualization, and detection rate for set of images.

 <img src="document_images/detected_charuco_corners.jpg"
      alt="ChArUco detected corners"
-     style="float: center;" />
+     style="display: block; margin-left: auto; margin-right: auto; width: 75%;" />

 <img src="document_images/detected_charuco_markers.gif"
      alt="ChArUco detected markers and corners"
-     style="float: center;" />
+     style="display: block; margin-left: auto; margin-right: auto; width: 75%;" />

 ## Dependencies

+These codes have been tested in Manjaro 18.0.4 and in Windows 10.
 In order to run python scripts through Matlab, you must have Python 3.6 installed.
-Otherwise, these should work with Python 3.7.
+If Matlab support is not needed, the python scripts should work with Python 3.7 as well.
+All the the scripts use OpenCV contrib modules which must be installed, see requirements.txt.

 ## Installation
 1. Clone the repository